KivalEvan/BeatSaber-JSMap/example/README.md

 There is neither correct nor best way to do scripting, but there are several caveats when using this module especially surrounding data modification with references (Object, Array, etc.).
-Whichever approach or paradigm you may use, it is the way it is for broader approach without trying to be too strict on certain standards.
+Whichever approach or paradigm you may use, it is the way it is for broader approach and "unopinionated" without trying to be too strict on certain standards.

 These practices are something you should be aware of, and it should be a second nature once you get used to it.
 Not that I am advocating for these practices, but by design the module behave exactly as